dansinker/twomillion/README.md

 A few ground rules
 ----------------
 * This isn't _just_ about moving coins around.
-You also need to develop a site people care about: You need an editorial POV, a publishing strategy, + plans for people actually finding out about your stuff.
+You also need to develop a site people care about: You need an editorial POV, an audience, a publishing strategy, + plans for people actually finding out about your stuff.
 * Your group will need to decide on an editorial direction, how to staff it, and how to achieve profitability.
-* You need to give a *TWO MINUTE PITCH* at the end of the session.
+* You need to give a _TWO MINUTE PITCH_ at the end of the session.
 That pitch should include:
   * What the idea is
+  * Who is it *for*
   * What's your staffing look like
   * How you allocated your budget
   * How you're making money